-Column

-Description

-Sample

-The name of the directory containing the sample fastq

-files.

-Fastq Files

-Comma separated list of fastq file names in the sample

-directory.

-Fastq File Size

-The sum of the sizes of the fastq files.
-This will be the

-compressed size if the files are compressed.

-Machine

-The sequencing instrument ID extracted from the

-compressed

-fastq.gz file header.
-If the fastq files are not

-compressed,

-the machine ID is not captured.

-Flowcell

-The flowcell used during the sequencing run, extracted from

-the compressed fastq.gz file header.
-If the fastq files are

-not compressed, the flowcell is not captured.

-not compressed, the nowcen is not captured.

-Number of Reads

-The number of reads in the SAM file.
-When using

-paired fastq

-files, this number will be twice the number of reads

-reported

-by bowtie.

-Duplicate Reads

-The number of reads marked as duplicates.
-These reads

-are not

-included in the pileup and are not used to call snps.

-When a set of duplicate reads is found, only the

-a set of duplicate reads is found, only the highest-quality

-read in the set is retained.

-Percent of Reads Mapped

-The percentage of reference-aligned reads in the SAM

-file.

-Average Insert Size

-4.13.
-Metrics The average observed template length of mapped 33

-paired reads as

-captured by SAMtools view TLEN value.
-This metric

-is not
+Metric Description Sample The name of the directory containing the sample fastq files.
+Fastq Files Comma separated list of fastq file names in the sample directory.
+Fastq File Size The sum of the sizes of the fastq files.
+This will be the compressed size if the files are compressed.
+Machine The sequencing instrument ID extracted from the compressed fastq.gz file header.
+If the fastq files are not compressed, the machine ID is not captured.
+Flowcell The flowcell used during the sequencing run, extracted from the compressed fastq.gz file header.
+If the fastq files are not compressed, the flowcell is not captured.
+Number of Reads The number of reads in the SAM file.
+When using paired fastq files, this number will be twice the number of reads reported by bowtie.
+Duplicate Reads The number of reads marked as duplicates.
+These reads are not included in the pileup and are not used to call snps.
+When a set of duplicate reads is found, only the highest-quality read in the set is retained.
+Percent of Reads Mapped The percentage of reference-aligned reads in the SAM file.
+4.14.
+Metrics 33 Percent Proper Pair The percentage of all reads in the SAM file that are aligned

-Error Handling
+4.15 Error Handling